 International Association of Wildland Fire (IAWF) (more info) This non-profit, professional association represents members of the global wildland fire community.
 The purpose of the association is to facilitate communication and provide leadership for the wildland fire community.
 The site provides information about membership, periodicals (Wildfire Magazine and the Journal of Wildland Fire), documents and reports from safety and fire summit meetings, upcoming events, and a comprehensive list of related links.

-Active Fire Mapping Program (more info) This site includes a number of maps displaying active fires in the United States and Canada.
+Active Fire Mapping Program ( This site may be offline. ) This site includes a number of maps displaying active fires in the United States and Canada.
 Aside from a straightforward and informative fire map on the main page, there are also regional maps, web-GIS maps, downloadable GIS data, up-to-date satellite imagery, and maps of ground cover, forecasted fire danger, and much more.